Effective Mode Area

 An important consequence of a small mode area is that the optical intensities for a given power level are high, so that nonlinearities become important.
 Also, small mode areas are usually the consequence of strong guiding, where bend losses and other effects of external disturbances are weak.

 If two fibers with different effective mode areas are spliced together, this will lead to some optical power loss.
 The article on fiber joints contains a formula for estimating that coupling loss.
-For efficiently coupling fibers with substantially different mode areas, certain mode size converters (or mode area adapters) are sometimes used.
+For efficiently coupling fibers with substantially different mode areas, certain mode field converters (or mode area adapters) are sometimes used.
 Often, these are made from tapered fibers, adiabatically expanding or compressing the fiber modes.